Operational Readiness and Commissioning Plans: the Key to a Successful Start

 The same goes for the budget needed to carry out the operational readiness plan.
 An appropriate preliminary budget must be developed, based on the human and material resources needed and on the operational readiness schedule.
 This budget must cover all activities until full production has been attained at the plant.

 In the next blog post, we will look at the importance and benefits of the next step in the proposed plan: operational readiness controls.
+You can also listen to the Vlog on the same subject : Optimize production ramp-up through operational Readiness.
 In the meantime, if you have any question regarding operational readiness, contact our experts now.

 This content is for general information purposes only.
 All rights reserved ©BBA